 Known best for its craft beer, good coffee, and incredible outdoor beauty, Portland seems to steal the hearts of all those who’ve traveled there.
 However, you’ll be just as surprised to find out that the surrounding area of Oregon is as beautiful.
 Just a car ride away, you can indulge yourself in some of the best day trips from Portland.

-I’ve had the chance to explore multiple destinations around Oregon and wanted to compile a list of some of my favorite places to go.
-Whether you’re in town on vacation or a local looking for a new place to visit, you’ll love these Portland day trips.
+Since I’m from Seattle, I’ve had the chance to explore multiple destinations around Oregon and wanted to compile a list of some of my favorite places to go.
+I go to Oregon multiple times per year to visit new areas and have many more trips planned in the future.
+Whether you’re in town for a weekend in Portland or a local looking for a new place to visit, you’ll love these Portland day trips.

 Magnificent waterfalls, outdoor trails for the adventure seekers, and local markets for foodies are waiting just around the corner.
 Here are some places you’ll want to check out when taking a Portland, Oregon day trip.

-What To Bring Along For Your Portland Day Trip
+What to Bring on a Portland Day Trip

 Given that you’re most likely going to be heading out in your car, you can easily store these items for when they are needed.
 Before you head out, take a look at some helpful tips to get you started planning your day trip from Portland, Oregon.